adarshkumarsingh83/java_jse/DOCUMENTS/JAVA_CHANGES_README.md

 		* :: is used and when we want to replace the lambda with method reference
 		* can be used for static and instance method
 		* for multiparam order of param is important for calling other method using method ref
+		* method ref can't be used when doing any data manupaluation
 		* method ref must be non conflicted in caller class example{ same method with staic and instace in same class or through inherttiance }
 	* interface
 		* public default method